Desmonema (cnidarian)

 Desmonema is a genus of jellyfish under the Cyaneidae family found in colder waters near the Antarctic region and off of the coast of Argentina.
 They have a bell diameter that can extend over 1 meter and wide tentacles that are grouped together in clusters.
 They share similar anatomical and physiological structures to the genus Cyanea.
 Their sophisticated structures like the thick tentacles, sensory systems, and gastrovascular system allow Desmonema to easily capture and extracellularly digest their prey.
 In recent years, Desmonema were reported to have a commensal relationship with fishes under the Trachurus genus and a parasitic relationship with specimens of the Hyperia genus.
+The genus name derives from the Ancient Greek desmós (δεσμός), meaning "bond", and nêma (νῆμᾰ), meaning "thread".

 Anatomy

 The anatomical structure of Desmonema closely resembles that of the genus Cyanea.
 Desmonema tend to have a wider bell diameter between 20 and 100 centimeters compared to other Scyphozoans.
 They have a strong, well-developed radial and circular arrangement of muscles and thick tentacles that are attached in clusters to the base of their bodies.
 Similar to their anatomical structures, the gastrovascular system of Desmonema strongly resembles the genus Cyanea.
 They have 16 radial pouches filled with digestive enzymes that branch off from the stomach to their fluid-filled canals.
 Digestion begins extracellularly and is completed intracellularly.
 Scyphozoan jellyfish display sophisticated behavior and process environmental information through their advanced neural network.
 The nervous system works in conjunction with the statocysts, ocelli, and the sensory lappets.